Net Nanny for iOS - FAQ

 11. What will prevent a user from uninstalling the Net Nanny Family Protect Pass app?

 See instruction in #2 for setting restrictions on your iOS device which will remove the ability for your User to remove apps from their device.

 12. What is the difference between the free trial and the paid version of Net Nanny for iOS?

-There is no trial available for Net Nanny iOS, you must have a paid subscription to either the Family Protection Pass 5-pack, 10-pack or 15-pack.
+There is no trial available for Net Nanny for iOS, you must have a paid subscription to either the Family Protection Pass 5-pack, 10-pack or 15-pack.

-Changes made in the Administration Console to the settings of Net Nanny for iOS are applied within a minute to the device — if the device is connected to Internet.
+Changes made in the Administration Console to the settings of Net Nanny are applied within a minute to the device — if the device is connected to Internet.
 If a device is not connected to the Internet, the changes are immediately applied the next time the device connects to the Internet.

 14. What is a "User" and why do I need to create Users?

 Net Nanny for iOS associates settings with a "User."
 Users do not necessarily need to represent a single person, and can be named anything that will help you recognize the settings for the person or group you wish to protect.
 Net Nanny for iOS allows you to create as many "Users" as you like.
 Each User can have custom settings for allowed/blocked/warned websites and categories of websites and many other customizations.
 Users are inactive until you "Link" or associate them with a device that has the Net Nanny Family Protect Pass app installed.
 This is done on the "Devices" tab of the Administration Console.

 15. I created a User and applied settings to the User but it is not being applied on the mobile device.
 What could be wrong?